opencomponents/opencomponents.github.io/website/docs/quick-start-tutorial.md

 **Problem**: Component shows "Loading..." forever **Solution**:

+- Check if you're including required parameters in the component URL
+- Visit the component info page (`/~info`) to see parameter requirements
 - Check browser console for errors
 - Verify registry is accessible
 - Check component syntax